utsavraj/FindingWaldo/README.md

 ## Tensorboard
 * While the training is running, you can check the accuracy of the model with [Tensorboard](https://www.tensorflow.org/tensorboard/) (implemented using [ngrok](https://ngrok.com/) - go to the link it provides)
 * Using tensorboard,  monitor the loss, mAP, AR, the pictures and the annotations during training.
 At each evaluation step, you could see how good your model was at detecting the object.
-   * Note: A max of 20 connection per minute is allowed when using ngrok, you will not be able to access tensorboard while the model is logging.
+   * **NOTE**: A max of 20 connection per minute is allowed when using ngrok, you will not be able to access tensorboard while the model is logging.

 <img src="/README Resources/TensorBoard.png" width="900" align="center" >

 ## Training the Model
+* Go to: *object_detection/models/research/object_detection*
+* Run command `python3 object_detection/model_main.py \ --pipeline_config_path= PATH_TO_PIPELINE_CONFIG --train_dir=PATH_TO_TRAIN_DIR`
+  * `model_main.py` which runs the training process
+  * `PATH_TO_PIPELINE_CONFIG` is the path to our pipeline config file. eg. `--pipeline_config_path=/gdrive/My\ Drive/object_detection/models/research/object_detection/samples/configs/ssd_mobilenet_v2_coco.config`
+  * `PATH_TO_TRAIN_DIR` is a newly created directory where our new checkpoints and model will be stored. `--model_dir=training/`

+* Look for LOSS in the output.
+* Loss is a summation of the errors made for each example in training or validation sets.
+The lower, the better - if it’s slowly decreasing, that means that your model is learning (…or overfitting your training data).
+* The script will automatically store a checkpoint file after a certain number of steps (600 seconds or 5 steps), so that you can restore your saved checkpoints at any time in case your computer crashes while learning.
+This means that when you want to finish training the model, you can just terminate the script
+* The general rule as to when to stop training is when the loss on our evaluation set stops decreasing or is generally very low.

 ## Testing the Model